RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 `drug_treatment_graph_expansion` predicts drug-disease treatment relationship including:

-    * Given an interested 'drug' CURIE, it predicts what potential 'disease' this drug can treat (currently disable).
+    - Given an interested 'drug' CURIE, it predicts what potential 'disease' this drug can treat (currently disable).
-    * Given an interested 'disease' CURIE, it predicts what potential 'drug' can treat this disease.
+    - Given an interested 'disease' CURIE, it predicts what potential 'drug' can treat this disease.
-    * Given both an interested 'drug' CURIE and a 'disease' CURIE, it predicts whether they have a treatment relationship.
+    - Given both an interested 'drug' CURIE and a 'disease' CURIE, it predicts whether they have a treatment relationship.

 It returns the top n results along with predicted graph explanations.
 You can limit the the maximum number of disease (via `n_diseases=<n>`)/drug (via `n_drugs=<n>`) nodes to return.

 This function is invalid for non drug nodes (nodes that do not belong to either of 'biolink:biolink:Drug', 'biolink:ChemicalEntity', or 'biolink:SmallMolecule'), and non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').

-**Notes:
+**Notes:**

-    * The `infer` and `expand` modules are not suggested to be used together in a query.
-If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).
+    **- The `infer` and `expand` modules are not suggested to be used together in a query.
+If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).**.

-**.